umccr/htsget-rs/README.md

 - [htsget-test-utils]: Test utilities used by other crates in the project.

 Other directories contain further applications or data:
-- [data]: Contains example data files which can be used by by htsget-rs, in folders denoting the file type.
+- [data]: Contains example data files which can be used by htsget-rs, in folders denoting the file type.
-This directory also contains example events used by a cloud instance of htsget-rs in the [events][data-events] subdirectory.
+This directory also contains example events used by a cloud instance of htsget-rs in the [`events`][data-events] subdirectory.
 - [deploy]: An example deployment of [htsget-http-lambda].

 In htsget-rs the ticket server handled by [htsget-http-actix] or [htsget-http-lambda], and the data